-This is a bar chart showing official results of solar cooker standard cooking powers measured by Solar Cookers International using their Performance Evaluation Process.
-Chart credit: Solar Cookers International.
+The Haines 2 is the most powerful panel cooker available, with nearly double the power of most other panel cookers.

-Board member Roger Haines has been designing field-testing solar cookers since 2012.
+Board member Roger Haines has been designing and field-testing solar cookers since 2012.
 He strives to create a panel solar cooker that is as powerful as a parabolic, yet affordable to those who need it the most.

-Incorporating feedback from users of his solar cookers in villages and refugee camps in Kenya and Mexico over the years, his latest solar cooker, the Haines 2, is the most powerful panel cooker tested so far by
+Incorporating feedback from users of his solar cookers in villages and refugee camps in Kenya and Mexico over the years, his latest solar cooker, the Haines 2, is the most powerful panel solar cooker available.
+It has been rated at 82 Watts by Solar Cookers International's Performance Evaluation Process.
+As references, the Cookit solar cooker with its plastic bag is rated at 46 watts, and the UGLI box cooker is rated at 61 W.

-Solar Cookers International.
-It has been rated at 82 Watts by Solar Cookers International's Performance Evaluation Process (PEP).
-For reference, please see the bar chart (shown above) of official results from the Solar Cookers International (SCI) Performance Evaluation Process (PEP). bar chart is periodically updated and available at https://www.solarcookers.org/ resources/results, as well as access to SCI's PEP results reports.
-SCI's PEP was designed to inform consumers with impartial, scientifically-sound data, based on the protocol for measuring standard cooking power, published by the International Organization for Standardization (ISO).